folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Because Lecrae hopes to offer Jesus’s love and refrain from using his strength to take violent actions against one’s enemies, Lecrae perceives that people in “the world” will call him “weak” and dismiss whatever he has to say.

-* By saying “the world”, Lecrae seems to be alluding to a biblical concept in which “the world” refers to the prideful, contentious and unforgiving way that humans tend to live when they do not humble themselves by trusting in God’s goodness and provision.
+* By saying “the world,” Lecrae seems to be alluding to a biblical concept in which “the world” refers to the prideful, contentious, and unforgiving way that humans tend to live when they do not humble themselves by trusting in God’s goodness and provision.
 The use of this term is best illustrated in the fourth chapter of the letter from St. James.

   * ***Where do the wars and fighting among you come from?** Don’t they come from your desires that war in your members?
 You lust, and don’t have. **You murder and covet, and cannot obtain.
 You fight and make war.** You do not have, because you don’t ask.
 You ask, and don’t receive, because you ask with wrong motives, so that you may spend it on your desires.

   You adulterers and adulteresses, don’t you know that **friendship with the world is hostility toward God?
 Therefore, whoever wants to be a friend of the world makes himself an enemy of God.** Or do you think that the Scripture says in vain, “The Spirit who lives in us yearns jealously”?
 But he gives more grace.
 Therefore it says, **“God resists the proud, but gives grace to the humble.”
 Be subject therefore to God.
 Resist the devil**, and he will flee from you.
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners.
 Purify your hearts, you double-minded.
 Lament, mourn, and weep.
 Let your laughter be turned to mourning and your joy to gloom. **Humble yourselves in the sight of the Lord, and he will exalt you.**”*
   -James 4:1-10

-* It is notable that at the end of the track “LUST.” from *DAMN.* Kendrick alluded to the biblical concept of “the world” and specifically referenced the fourth chapter of the letter of St. James.
+* It is notable that at the end of the track “LUST.” from *DAMN.*, Kendrick alluded to the biblical concept of “the world” and specifically referenced the fourth chapter of the letter of St. James.

   * *Lately, in **James 4:4, friend of the world is enemy of the Lord**.
   Brace yourself.
 Lust is all yours.*

-* It is also notable that “BLOOD.”, the first track on *DAMN.*, opens with an ominous voice which implies that weakness is the only other choice if one does not want to choose wickedness.
+* It is also notable that “BLOOD.,” the first track on *DAMN.*, opens with an ominous voice which implies that weakness is the only other choice if one does not want to choose wickedness.

   * *Is it wickedness or is it weakness.
   You decide.